 Facebook Office?
 Facebook rolled out the document collaboration and sharing service Docs.com in partnership with Microsoft.
-Facebook is also hard at work on its own e-mail system, H. Blodget, "Facebook's Plan To Build a Real Email System and Attack Gmail Is Brilliant," Business Insider, February 5, 2010. music service, J. Kincaid, "What Is This Mysterious Facebook Music App?"
-TechCrunch, February 2, 2010. and payments mechanism.R.
-Maher, "Facebook's New Payment System Off to Great Start, Could Boost Revenue by \$250 Million in 2010," TBI Research, February 1, 2010.
-Look out, Gmail, Hotmail, Pandora, iTunes, PayPal, and Yahoo!-you may all be in Facebook's path!
+Music?
+Payments?
+Facebook is hard at work on both.J.
+Kincaid, "What Is This Mysterious Facebook Music App?"
+TechCrunch, February 2, 2010; R. Maher, "Facebook's New Payment System Off to Great Start, Could Boost Revenue by \$250 Million in 2010," TBI Research, February 1, 2010.
+PayPal, iTunes, and Pandora-looks like you're all in Facebook's path, too!

-As for search, Facebook's got designs on that, too.
-Google and Bing index some Facebook content, but since much of Facebook is private, accessible only among friends, this represents a massive blind spot for Google search.
-Sites that can't be indexed by Google and other search engines are referred to as the dark Web6.
-While Facebook's partnership with Microsoft currently offers Web search results through Bing.com, Facebook has announced its intention to offer its own search engine with real-time access to up-to-the-minute results from status updates, links, and other information made available to you by your friends.
+As for search, Facebook's tinkering there, as well.
+Google indexes some Facebook content, but since much of Facebook is private, accessible only among friends, this represents a massive blind spot for Google search.
+Sites that can't be indexed by Google and other search engines are referred to as the dark Web.
+Facebook has repeatedly expanded its partnership with Microsoft's Bing, and now content that Facebook users have "liked" can influence the ranking of Bing search results.
 If Facebook can tie together standard Internet search with its dark Web content, this just might be enough for some to break the Google habit.